Fohdeesha/lab-docu/docs/perc.md

 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 017MXW

+**H710P D1 Full Size Part Numbers:**
+- These full size cards are still $$$ for some reason
+- Unless you already have one just buy an actual LSI card for half the price
+- 07GCGT

 **H710 B0 Mini Part Numbers:**
 - 0MCR5X